 When I joined IBM almost 10 years ago, we were already working remotely in a way.
 With a company so big it just so happened that as a rookie, I was all alone in the Munich office, and the rest were spread across Germany.
 On my first day, one of my senior colleagues visited onsite.
 After the usual icebreaker, he said, "Feel free to reach out any time you need something."

 I was fast to respond: "That would be often!"
 I guess I wanted to be polite, but also, I believe in exchange.
 My manager at the time did not like what I said.
 She said: "I thought we had hired a self-dependent person."
 This is nothing you would hear anywhere in the Big 5 today!
 If you try to play all on your own, you will quickly sacrifice all of the above, as well as your team's trust.
 In a remote setting, this means proactive communication, clear goals, frequent off-sites, and a great deal of openness to hear and support others.

 "Opportunity to help a company implement their vision to build something cool."

-I picked the quote above to show that for some people "making the world a better place" means "building something cool".
+I picked the quote above to show that for some people, "making the world a better place" means "building something cool".
 In a world full of options, talent has the choice.
 And they want to choose the full package.
-Purpose has not only become central to the organisation, but also to one's job.
-People want to know what are they building, who are they building for, how is it going to be useful.
+Purpose has not only become central to the organization, but also to one's job.
+People want to know what they are building, who are they building for, and how it is going to be useful.

 In addition, having a social cause is a plus.
-Being constantly radiated with news about global challenges like the climate change, inequality, migration rates, most of us feel feel the need to contribute to their solution.
-Almost one fourth of the candidates on AngelList, in one way or another, put an emphasis on purpose in their "Looking for" section.
+Being constantly bombarded with news about global challenges like climate change, inequality, and migration rates, most of us feel the need to contribute a solution.
+Almost one-fourth of the candidates on AngelList, in one way or another, put an emphasis on purpose in their "Looking for" section.